 It is necessary in order to ensure a property owner insures their property for the correct amount.
 For example, if a property was destroyed and the owner made a claim to rebuild it, if the rebuild value declared at the point of insurance was 25% lower than the actual rebuild cost, the insurance company would only pay 75% of the cost.
 So, if the rebuild cost was £1,000,000, the owner would only receive £750,000 from their insurance company.
 A substantial amount of money to find at an already stressful time!

 It is recommended by the Royal Institution of Chartered Surveyors that a Reinstatement Cost Assessment be carried out every three years.

 The size and location of the building in question is assessed and considered.
-Cost data that is regularly updated from the Royal Instruction of Chartered Surveyors (RICS) is then used to calculate the rebuild cost.
-Other factors such as demolition works, professional fees and VAT are also factored in to the calculations.
+Cost data that is regularly updated from the Royal Institute of Chartered Surveyors (RICS) is then used to calculate the rebuild cost.
+Other factors such as demolition works, professional fees and VAT are also factored into the calculations.